-- Default trigger: The question is to determine a level for K from the structure of a firm's debt (which in practise consists of bond issues of different maturity, coupon rate, seniority and features such as convertibility).
+• Default trigger: The question is to determine a level for K from the structure of a firm's debt (which in practise consists of bond issues of different maturity, coupon rate, seniority and features such as convertibility).
 In a nutshell, KMV puts the value somewhere between the face value of short term debt, and the face value of the total debt, arguing that the firm will always have to service short term debt, but can be more flexible in servicing the long term debt.
-Typically, the trigger is given by the full short term debt plus half the long term debt. - Value of firm: Rather than try to estimate the firm value directly from detailed balance sheet data (a procedure highly sensitive to assumptions and method) KMV infers A_t from the value of debt (which is taken from balance sheet) and equity. - Equity: KMV takes the safest course, defining it to be the market capitalization (current share value times the number of shares outstanding).
+Typically, the trigger is given by the full short term debt plus half the long term debt.

+- Value of firm: Rather than try to estimate the firm value directly from detailed balance sheet data (a procedure highly sensitive to assumptions and method) KMV infers A_t from the value of debt (which is taken from balance sheet) and equity. - Equity: KMV takes the safest course, defining it to be the market capitalization (current share value times the number of shares outstanding).
 Since E_t is observed in the market, it is used to infer the value of A_t using the Black-Scholes call option formula:

-$$E_t = BSCall(A_t, T - t, r, \sigma, K)$$ (4.15)
+$$E_t = \text{BSCall}(A_t, T - t, r, \sigma, K) \tag{4.16}$$

-The maturity date T is not so clear, but should represent the approximate time scale of the debt2 A further relation between the key unknowns, A_t and σ and the key observables E_t, σ_E is obtained by taking the stochastic term from the Itô formula applied to (4.15), giving
+The maturity date T is not so clear, but should represent the approximate time scale of the debt2.